wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

 String oldPassword = "1234";

-// [2] Validate password on the server powerAuthSDK.validatePasswordCorrect(context, oldPassword, new IValidatePasswordListener() {
+// [2] Validate password on the server powerAuthSDK.validatePassword(context, oldPassword, new IValidatePasswordListener() {
     @Override
     public void onPasswordValid() {
         // Proceed to the new password setup